oddbird/start-testing-preso/slides.rst

    A GitHub recommendation engine!

-   Find the projects you ought to know about, but don't yet, based on the projects other people are watching who tend to watch the same projects you do.
+   Find the projects you ought to know about...

-   (It's been done already.
-Oh well.)
+   It's been done already.
+Oh well.

 ----